Inspiration Yellow and Gray: Pantone Colors of the Year 2021

-Pantone colors are colour codes that stand for a specific accurate shade–colors that can be communicated precisely using the Pantone code.
+Pantone colors are color codes that stand for a specific accurate shade–colors that can be communicated precisely using the Pantone code.
 Simply put, Pantone is another standard language for colors developed by the company Pantone in the 1960s.

 Standard Language for Colors

-These colour codes and names have been used for decades by designers to communicate accurate colors to their team, their clients and the printing companies.
+These color codes and names have been used for decades by designers to communicate accurate colors to their team, their clients and the printing companies.
 Though it’s widely used in graphic, interior and fashion design, here are two ideas we visual artists can use.

 Idea #1 Naming your artwork

 Use it to put a title to your artwork!
 Are you used to labeling your paintings “Untitled” in exhibit title cards?
-Why not add colour names or codes to their titles?
+Why not add color names or codes to their titles?
 This is also perfect for abstract paintings.
 Write down this idea and you might just be able to use it someday.

 Idea #2 Create a collection using a coded palette as inspiration